andyphilbertjr/project-repo/README.md

 10) **isTheDinnerVegan()**

-     Write a function `isTheDinnerVegan()` hat takes in an array of food objects in the format:
+     Write a function `isTheDinnerVegan()` that takes in an array of food objects in the format:

      ```
      {name: 'cabbage', source: 'plant' }